Tza'ar ba'alei chayim: Other areas of concern for animals in Jewish law

 Sports like bullfighting are forbidden by most authorities.
 Rabbi Ovadia Yosef has characterized bullfighting as "a culture of sinful and cruel people" which is opposed by Torah values.

 Narrative traditions

 One midrash declares compassion for animals to have been the merit of Moses that made him the shepherd of his people.
-This midrash has sometimes been linked with tza'ar ba'alei chayim.
+This midrash has sometimes been linked with the commandment of tza'ar ba'alei chayim.

-In one narrative in the Babylonian Talmud, Judah ha-Nasi saw in his own ailment the punishment for having once failed to show compassion for a frightened calf.
-This midrash has sometimes also been linked with tza'ar ba'alei chayim.
+In one narrative in the Talmud, Judah ha-Nasi saw in his own ailment the punishment for having once failed to show compassion for a frightened calf.
+This midrash has sometimes also been linked with the commandment of tza'ar ba'alei chayim.